 Address verification begins in November, and ALL families should prove their addresses by going to the SUHSD office in person.
-Even if you are considering private High School, it is highly recommended that you prove your address so that your child is put into the SUHSD's student database.
-If your child elects to go to private High School, we notify the SUHSD.
+Even if you are considering private High School, it is highly recommended that you prove your address so that your child is put into SUHSD's student database.
+If your child elects to go to private High School, we notify SUHSD.

 Open Enrollment is a period of time when you may request a High School other than your assigned home school for your child to attend.
 Open Enrollment submissions typically begin on October 1 and end in mid-January.
-Check the Sequoia Union High School District website for more information and the exact deadline.
+Check the Sequoia Union High School District enrollment site for more information and the exact deadline.

 In early March you will be notified of acceptance to your desired home school.
 Decisions at the High School District are made through a lottery process.

 Counselors from Woodside High School come to Woodside School and meet individually with 8th grade students at the end of March.
 If students know that they will be attending a private High School, they will notify the counselors at that time.
 Students who know that they will be attending public High Schools sit down with the counselors and discuss the classes that they will take their 9th grade year (e.g., Math, ELA, electives, etc.).
-Information will be sent home to parents regarding classes prior to the meetings with students.
+Information will be sent home to parents regarding classes prior to these meetings with students.
 In addition, all class enrollments are handled online, and parents will have access to this component to check classes, make changes to certain classes, etc.

 Families should monitor private school websites regarding admission beginning in September.

 Families considering private schools must sign up for a Ravenna account.
 Many of the local private schools process their applications through Ravenna.